awslabs/aws-fluent-plugin-kinesis/README.md

 Default `nil`, which means try to find from environment variable `AWS_REGION`.

 ### data_key
-If your record contains a field whose string should be sent to Amazon Kinesis Firehose directly (without formatter), use this config to specify the field.
-In that case, other fileds than **data_key** are thorwn away and never sent to Amazon Kinesis Firehose.
+If your record contains a field whose string should be sent to Amazon Kinesis directly (without formatter), use this parameter to specify the field.
+In that case, other fileds than **data_key** are thrown away and never sent to Amazon Kinesis.
 Default `nil`, which means whole record will be formatted and sent.

 ### append_new_line
 Boolean.
 Default `true`.
 If it is enabled, the plugin add new line character (`\n`) to each serialized record.